ollewelin/PyTorch-Training-Resnet50/README.md

 https://github.com/dusty-nv/jetson-inference

-## Training and export to ONNX model
+## Training and export to ONNX model on PC

 ### Test result on PC test